-- (1) Amounts reflect the grant date fair value of restricted share units (RSUs) granted to NEOs in 2020, 2021 and 2022, computed in accordance with IFRS 2.
-The Company calculates the grant date fair value using the 1-day VWAP on the date of grant, which was \$0.04 per unit for 2020 RSU grants, \$0.05 per unit for the 2021 RSU grant to Ms. Lai, \$0.07 per unit for the 2021 RSU grant to Mr. Berthelet and \$0.09 per unit for 2021 RSU grants to Mr. Rawlyk and Ms. Massey, and \$0.255 per unit for the 2022 RSU grants to Mr. Rawlyk, Ms. Massey, Mr. Berthelet and Mr. Dranchuk.
+- (1) Amounts reflect the grant date fair value of restricted share units (RSUs) granted to NEOs in 2021, 2022 and 2023, computed in accordance with IFRS 2.
+The Company calculates the grant date fair value using the 1-day VWAP on the date of grant.
 Prairie Provident uses IFRS 2 as its methodology for computing the grant date fair value for purposes of consistency with its financial statements.
-In accordance with IFRS 2, the fair value of the RSUs is amortized in the financial statements over the applicable service period. - (2) Amounts reflect the grant date fair value of Options granted to NEOs in 2020, 2021 and 2022, computed in accordance with IFRS 2.
-The Company estimates the grant date fair value using the Black-Scholes option pricing model for the date of grant, which was \$0.02 per option for all 2020 grants, \$0.06 per option for the 2021 grant to Mr. Berthelet and \$0.08 per option for 2021 grants to Mr. Rawlyk and Ms. Massey, and \$0.23 per option for April 2022 grants and \$0.18 per option for September 2022 grants.
+In accordance with IFRS 2, the fair value of the RSUs is amortized in the financial statements over the applicable service period. - (2) Amounts reflect the grant date fair value of Options granted to NEOs in 2021, 2022 and 2023, computed in accordance with IFRS 2.
+The Company estimates the grant date fair value using the Black-Scholes option pricing model for the date of grant.
 Prairie Provident uses IFRS 2 as its methodology for computing the grant date fair value for purposes of consistency with its financial statements.
-In accordance with IFRS 2, the fair value of the Options is amortized in the financial statements over the applicable service period. - (3) Amounts relate to annual incentive bonuses awarded in respect of the year (notwithstanding that payment may be made after year-end). - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, was appointed Interim Chief Executive Officer effective December 13, 2022.
-Amounts set out in this table for Mr. McDonald represent compensation paid for his service as Interim Chief Executive Officer.
-Amounts paid to Mr. McDonald during 2022 in respect of his service as a director are set out under "- Director Compensation" below. - (5) Represents USD-denominated fees payable in respect of Mr. McDonald's service as Interim Chief Executive Officer, converted to Canadian dollars at the year-end indicative exchange rate quoted by the Bank of Canada of CAD 1.3544 for USD 1.00.
+In accordance with IFRS 2, the fair value of the Options is amortized in the financial statements over the applicable service period. - (3) Amounts relate to annual incentive bonuses awarded in respect of the year (notwithstanding that payment may be made after yearend). - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, was appointed Interim Chief Executive Officer effective December 13, 2022 and served in that capacity until December 31, 2023.
+Amounts set out in this table for Mr. McDonald represent compensation paid to him for service as Interim Chief Executive Officer.
+Mr. McDonald did not receive payment of any additional fees for service as a director in 2023, but was issued 500,000 deferred share units (DSUs) as set out under "- Director Compensation" below. - (5) Does not include the value of 500,000 DSUs received by Mr. McDonald (and each other director at the time) on December 19, 2023, which had a grant date fair value of \$0.06 per DSU (\$30,000 for all 500,000 DSUs) in accordance with IFRS 2. - (6) Represents USD-denominated fees payable in respect of Mr. McDonald's service as Interim Chief Executive Officer, converted to Canadian dollars at the year-end indicative exchange rates quoted by the Bank of Canada for 2022 (CAD 1.3544 for USD 1.00) and 2023 (CAD 1.3226 for USD 1.00), respectively. - (7) Mr. Rawlyk was first appointed an officer of the Company on September 13, 2021, and was not previously employed by Prairie Provident or any of its subsidiaries.
+Mr. Rawlyk served as Vice President, Production and Operations from September 13, 2021 until May 23, 2023, and as Chief Operating Officer from May 24, 2023 to December 31, 2023.
+He was appointed President and Chief Executive Officer effective January 1, 2024. - (8) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023.
+He was not previously employed by Prairie Provident or any of its subsidiaries. - (9) Ms. Massey was first appointed an officer of the Company on September 13, 2021, and was not previously employed by Prairie Provident or any of its subsidiaries.
+Ms. Massey served as Vice President, Land and Commercial from September 13, 2021 until October 11, 2023. - (10) Represents severance amounts paid.

-- (6) Mr. Rawlyk and Ms. Massey were appointed officers of the Company on September 13, 2021.
-Compensation information disclosed for them in respect of 2021 is comprised of compensation earned after their appointments.
-Neither of them was employed by the Company or any of its subsidiaries prior to that time. - (7) Mr. Rawlyk was Vice President, Production and Operations throughout 2022.
-He was subsequently appointed Chief Operating Officer in May 2023. - (8) Mr. Berthelet was appointed President and Chief Executive Officer effective June 28, 2021, and served in such capacities for part of 2022 until December 13, 2022.
-Compensation information disclosed for him in respect of 2021 is comprised of compensation earned after his appointment.
-He was not employed by the Company or any of its subsidiaries prior to that time. - (9) Mr. Dranchuk was appointed Vice President, Finance and Chief Financial Officer effective April 1, 2022, and served in such capacities for part of 2022 until November 14, 2022.
-Compensation information disclosed for him in respect of 2022 is comprised of compensation earned after his appointment.
-He was not employed by the Company or any of its subsidiaries prior to that time. - (10) Ms. Lai served as Chief Financial Officer throughout 2020 and 2021, as Interim Chief Executive Officer from March 30, 2021 until June 28, 2021, and as Executive Vice President, Finance and Chief Financial Officer from June 28, 2021 until her retirement on March 31, 2022. - (11) Represents termination amounts.